How can we help?

 For added redundancy and frequency allocation.
 Lower frequencies allow for a more stable and reliable connection and further range.

 Yes.
-The data link can be used to control the aircraft (Guided mode, auto mission flight etc), meaning there is no direct input from the operator only flight instructions to a set point can be made.
+The data link is used to control the aircraft via the C2 mission planner (Guided mode, auto mission flight etc), meaning there is no direct input required from the pilot.

-All data and video footage can be recorded and stored directly on the Ground Control Station’s Hard drive and can be viewed or transferred to another storage device.
-Some payload also offers on-board recording.
+All data and video footage can be recorded and stored directly on the C2 command and control hard drive and can be viewed or transferred to another storage device.
+Some payloads also offer on-board recording.

 The aircraft needs to maintain a link with the GCS for safe and legal operation.
 This will only be achieved with clear Line of Sight from the GCS to the aircraft.
 The maximum range will be determined by your choice of antenna solution and the environment, altitude and location of flight.
-Link range with the standard ALTI Ground Control System is up to 10km.
-We also offer various more advanced and higher-powered radio system and tracking antennas with maximum ranges of up to 150km.
+Link range with the standard ALTI C2 is up to 10km.
+We offer various advanced radio system and tracking antennas with maximum ranges of up to 150km.

-No, the GCS can be operated with batteries.
+No, the C2 can be operated with batteries.
 It has a smart power management system that can switch between available power sources without losing power.
-Batteries can also be hot-swapped during operation for pro-longed operation without powering the GCS down.
+Batteries can also be hot-swapped during operation for pro-longed operation without powering down the C2

 Service & Support

 Yes, the autopilot stores all flight telemetry data for each flight.
-This data can be viewed by the operator or sent to ALTI Support for post-flight analysis or preemptive support services.
+This data can be viewed by the operator and sent to ALTI Support for post-flight analysis or preemptive support services.

 Currently all support and communication in provided in English.
 Translation services can be arranged.